-Three core ideas or pillars are at the foundation of national CIRTL future faculty programming: Teaching as Research, Learning Community, and Learning through Diversity.
+Three core ideas are at the foundation of national CIRTL future faculty programming: Teaching as Research, Learning Communities, and Learning through Diversity.

 Learning Communities bring together groups of people for shared learning, discovery, and generation of knowledge.
 To achieve common learning goals, a learning community nurtures functional relationships among its members.